 Baked Buttermilk Chicken

-Buttermilk also keeps baked chicken tender; a coating of cornflakes makes each piece as crispy as fried chicken, but with less fat.
+Buttermilk keeps baked chicken tender; a coating of cornflakes makes each piece as crispy as fried chicken, but with less fat.

 - Servings: 4